flatironinstitute/sciware/15_IntroGithub/day1.md

 - `test_file.txt` needs to be committed

-## Commit the changes to git
+## `Commit` the changes

+Launch a text editor where you can type "first commit"
 <pre  style="font-size:1.1em"> <code data-trim data-noescape>> git commit
 </code></pre>

-will launch a text editor where you can type "first commit"

 <div class="spacer"></div>